 - Housing Benefit (HB)

-If your circumstances change and you need to claim benefits then you could be making a claim for Universal Credit.
+This means that if your circumstances change and you need to claim benefits then you could be making a claim for Universal Credit.
 If you do need to make a claim for Universal Credit please contact your Housing Services Officer or Ochil View’s Tenancy Sustainment Officer who will provide you with information, advice or assistance before making your claim.
 Universal Credit will be paid directly to you and this will include your housing costs for your rent.
 You must make an arrangement with Ochil View about paying your rent, and any rent arrears.

-If you receive a notification from Clackmannanshire Council that your Housing Benefit has been suspended, you must respond within 4 weeks of the date of the letter.
+If you receive a notification from either Clackmannanshire or Fife Council that your Housing Benefit has been suspended, you must respond within 4 weeks of the date of the letter.
 Otherwise your claim will be ended and you will need to claim Universal Credit Housing Costs to cover your rent.
 You will also be responsible for any arrears that may accrue during this time.

 If your Housing Benefit is suspended please contact us straight away and we will provide any assistance that we can.